 Innovation Cluster | ||||||||||||||||||

 The City provides funds to the Innovation Cluster for the City's share of operating requirements.
 The Innovation Cluster has been very successful with its numerous programs and resources focused on enabling entrepreneurs to enhance their skills and launch innovative companies that create jobs in the region.
-2024 represents the third year of a five-year agreement with the Innovation Cluster.
+2025 represents the fourth year of a five-year agreement with the Innovation Cluster.
 The agreement includes a provision for an inflationary increase and expires December 31, 2026.
-2024 Overview
+The Draft 2025 Budget includes the funding amount in accordance with the agreement. |

 ||||||||||||||||||